Compare · Property-lead app alternative

 Investor signals don't find damaged roofs

 DealMachine's list engine filters on ownership and financial distress: absentee owners, high equity, pre-foreclosure, tax delinquency.
 Those correlate with motivated sellers — not with hail bruising or end-of-life shingles.
 A homeowner with a damaged roof and an insurance policy is usually the opposite profile: owner-occupied, insured, staying put.
-Roofbird's signals are the roof itself, read by AI vision from satellite imagery, plus storm exposure from NOAA reports.
+Roofbird's signals are the roof itself, read by AI vision from satellite imagery and ground-level Street View, plus storm exposure from NOAA reports.
 Same skip-trace endgame, completely different targeting brain.

 The windshield is the bottleneck

-Driving for dollars scales linearly with hours behind the wheel — a rep covers a few hundred homes a day and only sees facades.
-Satellite scanning covers an entire ZIP in one pass and sees the one surface a driver can't: the roof plane.
+Driving for dollars scales linearly with hours behind the wheel — a rep covers a few hundred homes a day and only sees the facade in passing.
+Roofbird covers an entire ZIP in one pass and reads both: the roof plane from satellite, plus the same facade a driver sees — pulled from existing Street View — where side-visible wear like granule loss and curling shingles shows up.
 After a storm, that difference is decisive; the crew that has a ranked list the next morning wins the neighborhood before the drive-by teams finish their first tank of gas.

 Contacts and compliance